kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 - [x] Implement the existing color picker settings, plus primary accent color, using minimal layout and focusing entirely on functionality
 - [x] Make them live-update the page via setting props on the HTML node
 - [x] Add ability to save changes
-- [ ] Apply theme overrides when applying the theme, if the box is checked.
+- [x] Apply theme overrides when applying the theme, if the box is checked.
 Put a TODO comment there about how this feature is temporary and will be replaced by full-fledged alternate themes.
-- [ ] When closing the dialog, remove all tidy css variables from the HTML node
+- [x] When closing the dialog, remove all tidy css variables from the HTML node
-- [ ] Allow hex, hex-alpha, rgb, rgba, hsl, hsla
 - [ ] Get a non-foundry-module color picker and leverage it
   - [ ] Summon the color picker by clicking a button beside the input
   - [ ] Try to populate the picker with the currently-selected color, else default to black